South Korea approves $7 billion reactor plans in boost for nuclear power

 On Wednesday, South Korea shut down one nuclear power plant due to a technical glitch, taking the number of reactors closed to four and increasing the risk of power shortages over winter.

-The new plants approved on Wednesday will be on top of five nuclear power plants already under construction and another four planned, including one that will be completed in July this year.
+The new plants approved on Wednesday will be on top of five nuclear power plants already under construction, including one that will be completed in July this year.

 (Reporting by Meeyoung Cho; Writing by Miyoung Kim; Editing by Ed Davies)